An In-Depth Guide To Inle Lake: Myanmar's Iconic Travel Destination

 We eventually grew tired of all the glitter and glamour and decided to make our way back to the boat via the long covered walkway, curious to see what they were selling.

-We passed by dozens of stalls selling shoulder bags, longyis, shirts jewellery, pipes, ornaments etc. What really caught our eye were the wood carvings of the long-necked Kayan Lahwi women
+We passed by dozens of stalls selling shoulder bags, longyis, shirts jewellery, pipes, ornaments etc. What really caught our eye were the wood carvings of the long-necked Kayan Lahwi women, which were perhaps a little exaggerated, but beautifully made nonetheless.

 Upon returning to the jetty area, we eventually found our driver inside a nearby restaurant and we hopped in the boat and sped back to the main part of the lake along the same winding canal that brought us here.